 Credits: Muragon

-Beautiful cherry blossoms adorn the area around Kiyotaki Station and JR Takao Yamaguchi Station at the mountain’s base, as well as near Icchodaira on the route from the summit to Mount Jinba.
-Mount Takao attracts thousands of hikers each spring, so if possible, consider visiting on weekdays to escape the crowds.
+The best cherry blossom spots on Mount Takao are around Kiyotaki Station and JR Takao Yamaguchi Station at the base of the mountain, as well as near Icchodaira on the route from the summit to Mount Jinba.
+Because Mount Takao attracts thousands of visitors every spring, it’s best to go on a weekday to avoid the crowds.

 2. 大山 Mount.
 Oyama (Tanzawa)